-The purpose of the Social Justice Committee is to address civil rights issues relating to political, educational, social and economic equality, with an emphasis on women's, LGBT+ and minority rights in Hawaiʻi, the U.S. and abroad; to facilitate a free exchange of ideas and views regarding civil rights issues; to provide educational and training opportunities for organizers regarding both the appropriate enforcement of civil rights laws as well as the defense of civil rights claims made on behalf of the people; and to disseminate information on updates, emerging issues and best practices in the civil rights arena.
+The purpose of the Social Justice Action Committee is to address civil rights issues relating to political, educational, social and economic equality, with an emphasis on women's, LGBT+ and minority rights in Hawaiʻi, the U.S. and abroad; to facilitate a free exchange of ideas and views regarding civil rights issues; to provide educational and training opportunities for organizers regarding both the appropriate enforcement of civil rights laws as well as the defense of civil rights claims made on behalf of the people; and to disseminate information on updates, emerging issues and best practices in the civil rights arena.

 The 2019 legislative priorities include (but are not necessarily limited to):

 Eliminating cash bail.
 As part of our ongoing campaign to reform the so-called “criminal-justice” system, YPDA is calling on the State of Hawaiʻi to abandon the failed policy of reliance on cash bail.
 A preponderance of research shows that cash bail is highly problematic on multiple levels: it creates a tiered system whereby the wealthy are able to buy their way out of jail, while the poor languish behind bars without being proven guilty of any crime.
 Underlying racism means that cash bail is disproportionately used against people of color, exacerbating racial disparities and injustices throughout the system.
 With so many poor people locked up, the rate of increase in our incarcerated population is exploding, leading to real health and safety concerns and opening the state up to potential lawsuits.
 It’s also costing the taxpayers an inordinate amount of money to house this growing population.